-Our borrowings are at variable rates of interest, which may expose us to interest rate risk.
-We have a \$650 million senior unsecured term loan facility ("USD Term Loan") and our Euro Term Loan, a three-year, €208 million senior unsecured term loan facility.
-To manage our interest rate risk we have entered into interest rate swap agreements, which effectively convert the USD Term Loan variable rate borrowings into fixed rate euro borrowings.
-Therefore, a change in interest rates would not have had an impact on our interest expense for 2021 related to our USD Term Loan.
-A 100 basis point increase in the interest rate related to our Euro Term Loan would have increased our interest expense by \$2.4 million for 2021.
+Certain of our borrowings are at variable rates of interest, which may expose us to interest rate risk.
+We have a \$650 million senior term loan facility and a €208 million senior euro term loan facility.
+To manage our interest rate risk, we entered into an interest rate swap agreement during 2022, which matured in September 2022, to convert a portion of the senior term loan variable rate borrowing into a fixed rate borrowing.
+A 100 basis point increase in the interest rate related to the senior term loan and the senior euro term loan would have increased our interest expense by \$7.0 million for 2022.